NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 However, through countless years of development, humans had developed all sorts of mystical arts.

-Legends mentioned a secret art named Air Cleaving Palm, which could allow Internal Energy to leave the body and remained condensed for a short term of time to attack the enemy.
+Legends mentioned a secret art named Air Cleaving Palm, which could allow Internal Energy to leave the body and remain condensed for a short term of time to attack the enemy.

 Of course, the difficulty of cultivating such a palm technique must have been inconceivably high.
 Reportedly, since the creation of this technique, only a handful of people had managed to successfully cultivate it.
 Moreover, this was only a legend.
 He Yiming had never seen it before.